Deva (composer): Career

+In 2023, Deva collaborated with lyricist Alpha Something and game developer Visai Games to create a song for the video game Venba, drawing heavily from themes of Tamil culture.

 Awards

 In 1990, he received his first Tamil Nadu State Film Award for Best Music Director.
 He received the Tamil Nadu Government's Kalaimamani Award in the year 1992.
 In 1995, the film Aasai brought him another state film award.
 For Baashha, he got the Tamil Nadu Arts and Cultural Academy Award.
 He received an award by Guinness world records for Sivappu Mazhai as the world fastest movie from script to screening.
 He has also been honoured by awards from popular journals like Dinakaran, Cinema Express and Screen.
 He won the Filmfare Award for Best Music Director - Kannada film Amrutha Varshini.